perladvent/perldotcom/content/article/interview-trying-to-catch-paul-leonerd-evans.md

 "[custom keyword]({{< perldoc "perlapi#wrap_keyword_plugin" >}})" mechanism
 that was recently added to Perl.
-Once I had a proof-of-concept working, it didn't take me long to work out how to write it "correctly" -- in the sense that the body of the `try` and `catch` blocks were true blocks, and not closures-in-disguise like all of the pure Perl and even all of the custom syntax modules at the time were all doing.
+Once I had a proof-of-concept working, it didn't take me long to work out how to write it "correctly"—in the sense that the body of the `try` and `catch` blocks were true blocks, and not closures-in-disguise like all of the pure Perl and even all of the custom syntax modules at the time were all doing.
 This meant it had a much ligher calling overhead,